-You’ve never tasted Brussels sprouts this good before!
-Kung Pao Brussels Sprouts are crispy on the outside, tender on the inside, and covered in a sweet and spicy kung pao sauce.
+Kung Pao Brussel Sprouts are crispy on the outside, tender on the inside, and covered in a sweet and spicy kung pao sauce.
 Toss with roasted peanuts and red chilis for a crazy delicious spin on a classic roasted vegetable.

-I’m a big fan of flavorful Brussels sprouts.
+I’m a big fan of flavorful brussels sprouts.
 One classic flavor combination is Roasted Brussels Sprouts with Balsamic Reduction and Cranberries.
-I also love Smashed Brussels Sprouts with Lemon Tahini Sauce.
+I also love these Smashed Brussels Sprouts with Lemon Tahini Sauce.

-This recipe for Kung Pao Brussels Sprouts starts with roasted Brussels sprouts that are extra crispy on the outside, but still soft on the inside.
+This recipe for Kung Pao Brussel Sprouts starts with roasted brussels sprouts that are extra crispy on the outside, but still soft on the inside.
 Once they’re crispy, add that yummy sauce.
 Then toss with roasted peanuts for a final result that beats takeout every time!

 Ingredients you’ll need